 Our Take on the Ogletree Ruling

-We’ve received a number of questions from Respondus Monitor customers about the court ruling in Ogletree vs. Cleveland State University.
+We’ve received questions from Respondus Monitor customers about the court ruling in Ogletree vs. Cleveland State University.
 It involved a student who took an online exam from home and was required to show areas of his bedroom using a webcam.
 In a summary judgement ruling, a district court found the university had violated the student’s Fourth Amendment rights.

 We share our thoughts about this decision below.
 However, it comes with an important disclaimer: Nothing stated here is intended to constitute legal advice; all information, content, and materials provided below are for general information purposes.
 Contact legal counsel at your institution with respect to this or any legal matter.